avdgaag/arjanvandergaag.nl/content/blog/the-block-anchor-pattern.md

 ---
 title: The a.block pattern
 kind: article
-created_at: 2011-02-28 10:00
+created_at: 2011-03-23 10:00
 tags: [html, css]
 tldr: I explain how I use HTML anchors as block-level elements.
 ---
-Wrapping block-level HTML elements inside an anchor (`<a>`) element has always worked fine, but used to be frowned upon since standards dictated you should not wrap block-level elements in inline elements.
+Wrapping block-level HTML elements inside an anchor (`<a>`) element has always worked fine, but used to be frowned upon.
+Standards dictated you should not put block-level elements inside inline elements.
 HTML5 has changed this, and now explicitly allows anchors to contain block-level elements.
 {:.leader}

-Before HTML5 we _could_ wrap, say, a `<div>` with an `<a>`, but it was considered invalid.
-However, there was still a wish to make entire areas clickable, rather than just a line of text saying something like "Read more".
+Before HTML5 we _could_ wrap, say, a `<div>` with an `<a >`, but it was considered invalid.
+Yet the wish remained to make entire areas clickable, rather than just a "Read more"-line.
 A larger clickable area improves CTR and reduces user mistakes.

+## The problem

 Given a typical 'story' element, where a headline, thumbnail and short introduction text would link the user to a full article, here's the effect you'd want to achieve:

 {:.html}